Yes! You’ve booked a tour!

 For best local shopping in Prague, click here.
 A selection of Prague local designers by our friends at the Kurator shop.

 Best casual dining that is not on the tour?
-We really like Café Lounge, a hidden gem that does nearly everything right, and Kuchyn, the only restaurant with a view (in the summer) that makes sense to us.
+We really like Kuchyn, the only restaurant with a view (in the summer) that makes sense to us.
 The Bottega bistros that serve modern Italian fare in less formal settings.
 Our favorite?
 Bottega Linka.
 Make a reservation in one of the street-facing boxes.
 For Asian, check out Taro or QQ Asian Kitchen.
 (Some tours may visit Sansho, which would be our first recommendation, so please ask ahead.)
-For modern Czech, have a look at The Eatery, the new kid on the block, or Milada, a not-strictly-Czech nouvelle bistro that is run by the wife of La Degustation’s executive chef.
+For modern Czech, have a look at The Eatery or KRO Kitchen (the latter is more of a fast food joint, but an elevated one and one of our favorite places in Prague at the moment.
 And The Real Meat Society if you love meat.

 Two best Prague walks: the Vysehrad fortress and back to the city centre along the river banks, and then the early morning walk to the Charles Bridge, followed by breakfast at Café Savoy and walk to the Prague Castle along a route that is not touristy.